An awesome-looking film, can tank from poor movie physics mistakes. Because some mistakes are so silly, they insult your intelligence.

 - Change direction

 Important note: in the real world, spacecraft use as little fuel as possible in space.
 This is because of the high cost to get fuel into space.
-So, spacecraft turn on their engines to get up to speed.
+Spacecraft mainly turn on their engines to reach the desired speed.
 They then maintain a constant speed using their own momentum with their engines shut off.